shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     magnitude of volatility is decreasing with each subsequent year thanks to growing adoption.

 ## I have heard that Bitcoin is not good for the environment?
-    Bitcoin mining, the process of verifying transactions on the network, does require significant computational power and energy consumption.
+    Bitcoin mining, the process of verifying transactions on the network and finding a valid block, does require significant computational power and energy consumption.
 However, in the last few years due to ongoing efforts to make Bitcoin mining more sustainable, such as the use of renewable energy source have made the majority of its operations sustainable.

 ## Is Bitcoin private?
     Bitcoin transactions are pseudonymous, meaning they are recorded on the blockchain with a unique Bitcoin address, with no